SomeRandomUsern4m3/automatic_reddit_story_video_gen/README.md

 # Important note - Also PLEASE read the whole thing I have here. it is important to setting up this program
-## Your gonna need to add the folder game_footage because stupid github won't let me add it
+## Your gonna need to run dashboard.py first before anything.
+## Make sure all footage you put in game_footage is atleast 10 minutes long, I will fix this problem later
 ## Credit to https://github.com/abdeladim-s/subsai for the subtitle library.
 It is really helpful :)